 Frostbite is an injury caused by freezing of the skin and underlying tissues.
-First your skin becomes very cold and red, then numb, hard and pale.
-Frostbite is most common on the fingers, toes, nose, ears, cheeks and chin.
+First, your skin becomes very cold and red, then numb, hard and pale.
+Frostbite is most common on the fingers, toes, nose, ears, cheeks, and chin.
 Exposed skin in cold, windy weather is most vulnerable to frostbite.
-But frostbite can occur on skin though that is covered by gloves or other clothing.
+But frostbite can occur on the skin though that is covered by gloves or other clothing.

 Signs and symptoms of frostbite include:

 - At first, cold skin and a prickling feeling